 The student must:

 - Participate in a mandatory oral presentation.
 If the practicum project is completed in the summer, the oral presentation must be given during the following fall semester.

 - Inform the internship/practicum coordinator promptly whenever there is any difficulty in the practicum.

-- Remind your supervisor to provide the necessary evaluation of your work when it is complete.
+- Remind their supervisor to provide the necessary evaluation of their work when it is complete.
 That evaluation must be provided using the online form that can be previewed here.

 - Complete the exit survey form.

 5. Project Evaluation

-Upon completion of the project, the student must submit a final report describing the project activities and discussing the outcome of the project to the practicum coordinator.
+Upon completion of the project, the student must submit to the practicum coordinator a final report describing the project activities and discussing the outcome of the project.
 The project will be evaluated and graded by the project supervisor based on such areas as:

 - successful completion of the project as outlined in "Project Selection"